IsaakBerg/grasshopper-primer/en/README.md

 For designers who are exploring new shapes using generative algorithms, Grasshopper is a graphical algorithm editor tightly integrated with Rhino’s 3D modeling tools.
-Unlike RhinoScript or Python, Grasshopper requires no knowledge of the abstract syntax of scripting, but still allows designers to build form generators from the simple to the awe inspiring.
+Unlike Rhino-Script or Python, Grasshopper requires no knowledge of the abstract syntax of scripting, but still allows designers to build form generators from the simple to the awe inspiring.